Must-be-Ash/freepik-402demo/README.md

 - **Model**: realism, fluid, zen
 - **Creative Detailing**: 0-100 (controls level of detail)

+## Onramp Integration

+Users can fund their wallets directly from the app using credit card or Apple Pay (US only).
+The integration uses Coinbase's Onramp API with the following components:

+### How Users Fund Their Wallets

+1. Click "Fund your wallet" button in the app
+2. Select amount to purchase ($10, $25, or $50 presets or custom amount)
+3. Choose payment method (Coinbase account or debit card)
+4. Complete purchase through Coinbase's secure payment widget
+5. USDC is deposited directly to their embedded wallet on Base

+### Onramp Requirements

+- **Domain whitelist**: Add your domain to [CDP Portal allowed domains](https://portal.cdp.coinbase.com/products/embedded-wallets/domains)
+- **API credentials**: CDP_API_KEY_ID and CDP_API_KEY_SECRET must be configured
+- **User location**: Country and subdivision (for US users) required for regulatory compliance
+- **Trial mode**: Enabled by default with purchase limits (upgrade for production use)

 ## Key Technologies

 - **Next.js 14** - React framework with App Router
 - **x402-fetch** - Automatic HTTP payment handling
 - **Coinbase CDP SDK** - Wallet creation and management
+- **Coinbase Onramp** - Fiat-to-crypto purchasing (credit card, Apple Pay)
 - **Freepik Mystic AI** - Image generation
 - **Base Network** - Ethereum L2 for low-cost USDC payments
 - **Tailwind CSS** - Styling